Nissan GT-R: 2016 facelift

-The car received its second facelift in 2016, for the 2017 model year, re-codenamed as "4BA–R35", featured the biggest changes to date.
-Redesigned front and rear facias improved engine and brakes cooling, reshaped C-pillars reducing turbulence and strengthened hood reduced deformation at high speeds.
-Enhancements to engine cooling led the twin-turbocharged 3799 cc V6 VR38DETT engine to maintain its turbo boost pressure dialed up, increasing engine power output to 570 PS at 6,800 rpm and 633 Nm of torque at 3,300–5,300 rpm, maximum speed of the engine (redline) was increased from 7,000 to 7,100 rpm.
+The GT-R received its second facelift in 2016, for the 2017 model year.
+The 2016 facelift GT-R was introduced at the 2016 New York International Auto Show.
+It was re-codenamed as "4BA–R35", featured the biggest changes in its 18-year production span.
+Redesigned front and rear facias improved engine and brake cooling, reshaped C-pillars reducing turbulence and strengthened hood reduced deformation at high speeds.
+Enhancements to engine cooling led to maintain turbo boost pressure dialed up, increasing engine power output to 570 PS at 6,800 rpm and 633 Nm of torque at 3,300–5,300 rpm, maximum speed of the engine (redline) was increased from 7,000 to 7,100 rpm.
 Transmission was remapped to shift gears smoothly and quieter than before, and new titanium exhaust reduced weight.
 Revised chassis structure improved torsional rigidity by 5 percent.
 Noise insulation was provided by acoustic windscreen, sound deadening materials and Bose noise cancellation system.
 Furthermore, upgraded brakes, re-tuned dampers, lighter forged alloy wheels and stiffer chassis improved ride quality and cornering by less aggressive turn in.
 The interior featured a new leather material, steering wheel, 8-inch display infotainment system and a redesigned carbon-fibre centre console.
 Nissan claimed the upgraded GT-R increased acceleration at mid to high rpm ranges (3,200 rpm and above) and featured optimal balance between handling and ride comfort.
-The upgrades were also applied to Track Edition and Nismo variants, overall weight of the car was increased by 40–55 kg for all models as well.
+The upgrades were also applied to Track Edition and Nismo variants, overall weight of the car was increased by 40–55 kg across all models.